-Wildlife tourism is one of the most interesting and adventurous experience a tourist can have in India.
+Wildlife tourism is one of the most interesting and adventurous experiences a tourist can have in India.
 Best wildlife tour destinations of India

-India has a very affluent and diverse wildlife.
-From the mammoth mountain ranges in the north, the marshy lands in the east, to the tip of Kanyakumari in the south, India is home to a number of Wildlife conservation parks and sanctuaries.
+India has very affluent and diverse wildlife.
+From the mammoth mountain ranges in the north, the marshy lands in the east, to the tip of Kanyakumari in the south, India is home to a number of wildlife conservation parks and sanctuaries.

 Here’s a list of the places you should travel to this year for their exquisite wildlife in India.

 This National Park is situated in Rajasthan and was aforementioned a famous hunting ground for the Maharajas.
 Now a wildlife conservation park, this park is most famous for its Tiger trails and Bird optically canvassing tours.

 How to reach: This national park is three hours’ drive from Jaipur.

 Things you can do: Bakula has a plethora of waterholes and hence is crowded with wildlife.
 The Raj Bagh ruins are archaic ruined structures, domes and arches.
 The Padam Talao is another lake worth visiting.
 The Ranthambore fort is ideally located.
 The view from the top is mesmerizing.
 You could soar high in the empyrean in a sultry air balloon for some spectacular views of the National Park

 Species to see: leopards, Tigers, Hyenas, Jungle Indian Foxes, cats, and a wide range of birds like Pelicans, Ibis, Flamingos, Egrets, Parakeets, Jackals.